Frequently Asked Questions

 Q. Which should I read first, the Swords & Fire trilogy (starting with The Tethered Mage) or the Rooks & Ruin trilogy (starting with The Obsidian Tower)?

 A. You can read them in either order!
 The two trilogies take place 150 years apart with different characters, and are largely unrelated aside from taking place in the same world.
 I did everything I could to keep Rooks & Ruin free of spoilers for Swords & Fire and to make sure it didn’t rely on the reader coming in with any knowledge about the previous trilogy.
-Swords & Fire is a bit more political intrigue and fancy balls, while Rooks & Ruin is a bit more magical secrets and spooky castles (though all those things appear in both trilogies); if you don’t have a personal preference and definitely intend to read both, I might start with Swords & Fire, but either order works fine.
+Swords & Fire is a bit more political intrigue and fancy balls, while Rooks & Ruin is a bit more magical secrets and spooky castles (though all those things appear in both trilogies).
+If you don’t have a vibes preference and definitely plan to read both series, I might start with Swords & Fire, since the worldbuilding reveals work a little better in that order; if you’re not sure whether you’ll read both, I might start with Rooks & Ruin, since I wrote it more recently (and it’s my hope that my writing is always getting better).
+But either order works fine!

 Q. Do the Swords & Fire characters show up in Rooks & Ruin, and will you write more about the Swords & Fire characters?